HCBravoLab/yanagi/README.md

 - **preprocess**    : Preprocesses transcriptome annotation by breaking exons into disjoint exonic bins and find their transcript mapping.
 - **segment**       : Generates a set of maximal L-disjoint segments from the preprocessed transcriptome annotation.
 - **align**         : Pseudo aligns reads (single or paired-end) into the segments and obtain segment counts (single segment or segment pair counts).
+- **psiCalc**       : Calculates PSI values of alternative splicing events based on their segment mappings.

+**Note: This tutorial assumes that all commands are excuted from inside the directory where yanagi is downloaded (refer to the previous Download section).**

 ----------------------------
 **Annotation Preprocessing**